M64GitHub/libtsprites/README.md

  - `blocks`: half characters.
 Have a color or can be transparent: '▄' or '▀' are individual blocks.
 Shapes of blocks are called `regular sprites` or `TSprites`.
-You can think of them as pure pixel based sprites.
+You can think of them as pure "pixel" based sprites, where a pixel is represented by a block.
  - `regular characters`:  Shapes made of ASCII/UTF-8 characters can be built and are called `ascii-sprites` or `ASprite`.
 Of course you can include block characters within them, too.
 But you can't zoom these sprites, or rotate, etc.